adlonymous/rust-fsapp-template/README.md

 - Clone the repository and cd into it
 - `docker compose up`
 - cd into the backend folder, make necessary changes and run `cargo run` to test the backend.
 This should start a local server on port 8000
-- cd into the frontend folder, make necessary changes, run 'cargo build --target wasm32-unknown-unknown' to build the frontend and then run 'trunk serve' to serve the frontend on port 8080
+- cd into the frontend folder, make necessary changes, run `cargo build --target wasm32-unknown-unknown` to build the frontend and then run `trunk serve` to serve the frontend on port 8080
 - Write more code, test it, and repeat